<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-KM2X3Z2" height="0" width="0" style="display:none;visibility:hidden">

 Whether we’re working on behaviour support strategies or finding ways to improve your daily life, I’m here to offer guidance and support that is tailored to your unique needs and goals.

-Hi, I’m Neeti, a Behaviour Support Practitioner at Conscious Healthcare SA.
+Hi, I’m Neeti, a Positive Behaviour Support Practitioner at Conscious Healthcare SA.

 I’m passionate about empowering my participants to improve their quality of life and make decisions that reflect their own hopes and desires.
 My goal is to create positive changes in their environment that support independence and encourage them to express their choices in a guided and supported way.
 I believe that every individual should feel included and never left out, and I strive to empower each person I work with to achieve their goals and build a satisfying future.